SysKitTeam/docs-point/get-to-know-syskit-point/point-starter-kit.md

 * **Permissions**: Detect and manage who has access to what across Microsoft 365 sites.
 Drill down into user permissions and memberships.
 Detect broken inheritance for all your content where permissions differ from a parent!

 * **External Sharing**: Control external access and excessive content sharing.
-Find all external users, guests, and detect externally shared content along with all sharing links.
+Find all external users, and guests, and detect externally shared content along with all sharing links.

-* **License Usage**: Discover assigned, unassigned, and inactive Microsoft 365 licenses and the overall cost or find and reclaim licenses assigned to inactive or blocked users - optimize budget.
+* **License Usage**: Discover assigned, unassigned, and inactive Microsoft 365 licenses and the overall cost or find and reclaim licenses assigned to inactive or blocked users - optimize the budget.

-* **Cleanup**: Check Microsoft 365 Groups and Microsoft Teams with disabled or deleted owners and assign new.
+* **Cleanup**: Check Microsoft 365 Groups and Microsoft Teams with disabled or deleted owners and assign new ones.
 Identify and remove orphaned users.

 ![SysKit Point - Reports](../.gitbook/assets/point-starter-kit_secure.png)